STAT545-UBC/STAT545-UBC-original-website/block022_regular-expression.md

 ## [5] "xblock000_dplyr-fake.rmd"
 ```

-Apart from the two files we wanted, we also got three fake ones: `block0_dplyr-fake.rmd`, `xblock000_dplyr-fake.rmd`, and `block000_dplyr-fake.rmd.txt`.
+Apart from the two files we wanted, we also got three fake ones: block0_dplyr-fake.rmd, block000_dplyr-fake.rmd.txt, xblock000_dplyr-fake.rmd.
 Looks like our pattern is not stringent enough.
 The first fake file does not have 3 digits after `block`, second one does not start with `block`, and last one has `.txt` after `rmd`.
 So let's try to fix that:

 ```r